ahmadkasimeng/plant-village-image-classifier/README.md

 # Plant Disease Classification using Hybrid AI

 This project implements a hybrid machine learning approach to classify plant diseases from leaf images.
-It combines Deep Learning (ResNet18) for feature extraction with a classical Machine Learning model (Random Forest) for efficient classification.
+It combines Deep Learning (ResNet18 or ResNet50) for feature extraction with a classical Machine Learning model (Random Forest) for efficient classification.

 ## 🚀 How It Works

 1.  **Feature Extraction:** We use a pre-trained **ResNet18** neural network.
+There is also a script for **ResNet50**.
 We remove the final classification layer, turning the network into a powerful "feature extractor" that converts image data into numerical vectors.
 2.  **Classification:** These vectors are fed into a **Random Forest Classifier** to determine the specific disease.

 ## 📂 Dataset Setup (Important)